-This service provides data from the AVHRR instruments onboard the two contributing NOAA satellites (N17 and N19) and as of 16th March, additionally from the instrument on Metop-A (AHRPT partial coverage data and FDES).
+This service provides data from the AVHRR instrument onboard the NOAA satellite N19 (also N17 up until 14th Sept 2010) and from the instrument on Metop-A (AHRPT partial coverage data and FDES).

 Availability shown on the chart is for Level 0 data received by users (relative to scheduled regional passes).
 Note that no higher-level products are generated.